enviodev/hyperindex/codegenerator/templates/static/blank_template/javascript/README.md

           - event: AwesomeEvent #  Name of the event (must match the name in the ABI)
             requiredEntities: # An array of entities that need to loaded and made accessible within the handler function (an empty array indicates that no entities are required)
               - name: AwesomeEntity # The name of the required entity (must match an entity defined in `schema.graphql`)
-                labels: # A user defined label that corresponds to this entity load
-                  - awesomeEntityChanges
 ```

 **Field Descriptions**